All Episodes

 We're scouring the Navy.

-We're turning the Navy upside down, inside out, we're firing people left and right, we're ruining careers over tail hook.
+We're turning the Navy upside down, inside out.

-Yet we appear to be doing nothing about investigating who botched the Mogadishu incident, which resulted in humiliating American death.
+Yet, we appear to be doing nothing about investigating who botched the Mogadishu incident, which resulted in humiliating American death.

-Nobody seems to want to find out who screwed that up, but boy, we're willing to destroy the Navy over tail hook.
+Nobody seems to want to find out who screwed that up, but boy, we're willing to destroy the Navy over Tail Hook.

 We get more upset about people's words, things they say, than we get upset about people who express their views via crime and rioting.

-Boy, you talk about prayer in school and liberals literally freak out and tell you that you're talking about the end of America.
+Yet boy, you talk about prayer in school and liberals literally freak out and tell you that you're talking about the end of America.

-Ten Commandments, oh, you can't put those in school.
+Oh, you can't put those in school.

 Why, that comes from the Bible.